Clean, modern home theater wall with concealed cables and tidy equipment

 Control simplicity: keep it one-button

-A beautiful wall isn’t helpful if control is confusing.
+A beautiful wall is not helpful if control is confusing.
 Aim for one daily remote and one obvious routine.

 We typically enable eARC and basic CEC for simple volume control and power coordination.
 If CEC is unreliable in a specific stack, we step up to a dedicated universal remote or automation scene so the experience stays consistent.